Personal Income Tax -> Wills and Estates -> Gifts and Inheritances

 A related minor, for purposes of the attribution rules, is a child who is under 18 years old and does not deal with the individual at arm's length, or is a niece or nephew of the individual.

 If income-producing property, or money which is used to purchase income-producing property, is transferred or loaned to a spouse, either directly or indirectly, or by means of a trust, the income and capital gains from the property will normally be attributed back to the person giving the gift or loan.
+When spouses have a joint investment account, the income from that account should be claimed by each spouse based on their contributions to the account.
+If the contributions are made 50% by each spouse, then the split will be 50/50.
+It is necessary to have records that will substantiate the contributions by each spouse.
+See our information on joint accounts in our article on How to Minimize Probate Fees.

 In transfers to a related minor or to a spouse, any income earned from the original income (secondary income) will be considered income of the minor or spouse.
 An example would be where dividend-producing shares are transferred to a minor or spouse, and dividends are used to purchase more shares.
 The dividends from the additional shares would be income of the minor or spouse.